natevw/putdoc/README.md

 This would probably be more useful with a document that had attachments, although note that putdoc does not handle large attachments well.

+### Multiple documents

+As in the original CouchApp spec, any document can have a `_docs` folder containing nested documents and these will be uploaded separately.

-You can even use putdoc on a **folder** of regular and/or design documents, using the `--docs` CLI flag:
+You can also use putdoc on a **folder** of regular and/or design documents, using the `--docs` CLI flag:

 ```
 sample_data